 "DEDICATED TO THE MEMORY OF DR. MARTIN LUTHER KING, JR. FOR HIS MORAL COURAGE AND NOBILITY OF SPIRIT"

-It is my hope that every viewer will see and appreciate the inspirational and meaningful symbolism in the pose and placement of the "BEHOLD" monument at the Dr. Martin Luther King, Jr. Historic Site.
+It is my hope that every viewer will see and appreciate the inspirational and meaningful symbolism in the pose and placement of the Behold Monument at the Dr. Martin Luther King, Jr. Historical Park.

 The heroic-sized, bronze figure of the father raises his infant child to the heavens and looks toward Ebenezer Baptist Church--the source of his spiritual strength and a site significant to the civil rights movement as the church in which both Dr. Martin Luther King, Jr. and his father, "Daddy" King, gave many powerful and inspirational sermons.